cfech/spring-security/README.md

 ```
 ## 97 PostFilter Annotation ##
 ![](./images/post-filter.png)
-- for filtering returned values from a method
+- for filtering returned values from a method, ie: don't return any elements where the name is 'test'
 - sprinsecuritysec10/src/main/java/com/eazybytes/controller/ContactController.java

 ```
  @PostFilter("filterObject.contactName != 'Test'")
 ```

-# Section 11 Deep Dive Into Oauth2 and OpenID Connect ##
+# Section 11 Deep Dive Into Oauth2 and OpenID Connect #
-- theory section
+- All theory in this section, no corresponding code
-- if you use microservices/multiple applications it can be better to have an authentication server instead of having authentication/authorization logic in every application
+- if you use microservices/multiple applications it can be better to have an authentication server instead of configuring/maintaining authentication/authorization logic in every application

 ## 98 Problem OAuth2 is Trying to Solve ##
 ![](./images/intro-to-oauth2.png)
 ![](./images/oauth2-2.png)
-- by sharing a limited authorization token we can give the 3rd party access to the app without having to trust that application isnt going to mis-use their permissions
+- by sharing a limited authorization token we can give the 3rd party access to the app without having to trust that application isn't going to mis-use their permissions
 - could revoke these tokens
 - there is a separate OAuth2 server handling the authentication and token creation